TomasHubelbauer/lyrics/README.md

   - Current Electron ships with new enough Node it should have built-in `fetch`
   - See https://github.com/electron/electron/issues/37493
 - The text shadow remains visible even after changing the text
-  - I am not sure if this is a problem with Electron or the macOS compositor
+  - This is some sort of an issue with Electron because it is for the most part fixable by reloading the page (vast majority of reloads clear the shadow)
-  - Clearing the text before updating it did not help I tried both in a single `executeJavaScript` call and two different ones
+  - Clearing the text before updating it did not help I tried both in a single `executeJavaScript` call and split clear and update
-  - Hiding and showing the window between lyric updates did not help
+  - Hiding and showing the window did not help
   - Resizing the window to zero and back did not help
-  - Reloading the window before each lyric update lessens the problem a lot!
+  - Reloading the window helps for the most part so I stuck with it

 ## Logs